LBNL-UCB-STI/SynthFirm/README.md

     ```

-  * select the modules that are needed:
+  * Select the modules that are needed (must complete all of them in the following order, but can run one module at a time):

     ```
     enable_supplier_selection = no # supplier selection